Real estate farming is often misunderstood and only reduced to geographic farming.

 You select the best-suited marketing channel based on what you determined in step three.

-For example, if your target group happens to be defined around a particular geographic area and, at the same time, be baby boomers, direct mail may indeed be suitable.
+Is your target group defined around a particular geographic area, and, at the same time, are baby boomers

 And you will need to tailor your marketing message (sales copy) to their problem and need awareness level.